 It’s the season for cranberry everything.
 And the only time when we find fresh cranberries in shops, so we better take advantage of it.
 I made my own cranberry sauce (that was delicious and a holiday hit) but I had to try and mix some of my two favorite flavors: orange and cranberries.
 And that’s how these lectin-free orange cranberry muffins were born.

 A delicious, seasonal, festive and lectin-free treat

-This will be a great dessert or breakfast or coffee / tea cake for the holidays, as you can imagine it works really well with warm tea and coffee.
-I made it into muffins because it’s easier, but you can also make it in a square pan, as a cake or even in a small loaf pan.
+This will be a great dessert or breakfast or coffee/tea cake for the holidays.
+As you can imagine it works really well with warm tea and coffee.
+I made it into muffins because it’s easier.
+You can also make it in a square pan, as a cake or even in a small loaf pan.
 Or if you want a more festive look, a small bundt pan (but you have to know how to handle that well).
 I think I’d like to try that by the end of the holiday.
-In case you are wondering what products I used, here it is a list:
+In case you are wondering what products I used, here is a list:

 As usual, I can’t wait to hear if you make and love them.
 Take advantage of the fresh cranberry and orange season.
 If you decide to make this at a later stage and don’t find fresh cranberries you can use dry unsweetened cranberries; this is the brand I always have in the freezer.
 It may seem slightly pricey, but the bag is huge, because the cranberries are not loaded with any additives and sugars, so they are very light.